 - Number maze – This game is useful for teaching children number recognition and counting skills.
 Simply mark numbers along the route, and the child will follow the correct order out.

 Driving course, backward balance beam, and heel-to-toe are other variations of the tape and maze games.

 - Fun Sock Games

-This is one of favorite varieties of indoor activities for elementary-aged kids.
+This is one of favorite varieties of indoor enrichment activities for kids.
 They are for you if you have extra socks or old socks lying around the house.
 You can keep your kids engaged and entertained during a holiday break, weekends, or summer vacation by playing various sock games.
 Here are some enjoyable sock games:

 - Sock puppets – Slip the sock over your hands to make sock puppets.
 Using these socks, you and your children can dress up as various characters such as animals, humans, aliens, and computers.